wadevenz/FEB24-T1A3-Terminal_Application/README.md

 This displays the current users remaining balance.

 ##### How it works
-Utilising the 'get_account' function, the balance is assigned to a variable and the printed to screen.
+Utilising the 'get_account' function, the balance is assigned to a variable and then printed to screen.

 #### Withdraw
 ![withdraw](docs/withdraw.png)